sargeschultz11/Azure-Runbooks/DeviceCategorySync/README.md

 # Update-IntuneDeviceCategories.ps1

 ## Overview
-This Azure Automation runbook script automatically updates the device categories of Windows and iOS devices in Microsoft Intune based on the primary user's department.
-It fetches all devices and updates the device category to match the department name of the assigned primary user.
+This Azure Automation runbook script automatically updates the device categories of Windows, iOS, Android, and Linux devices in Microsoft Intune based on the primary user's department.
+It fetches all devices and updates the device category to match the department name of the assigned primary user, with built-in batching and throttling handling for large environments.

 ## Purpose
 The primary purpose of this script is to ensure consistent device categorization in Intune by:
-- Identifying Windows and iOS devices with missing or mismatched categories
+- Identifying devices (Windows, iOS, Android, and Linux) with missing or mismatched categories
 - Retrieving the primary user's department information
 - Setting the device category to match the user's department when available
+- Processing devices in batches to avoid API throttling in large environments

 This automation helps maintain better organization within the Intune portal and can be used for device targeting, reporting, and policy assignment.
 It is also useful for creating dynamic groups.